-Somewhere in 2019, Davison was contacted by Rohan Seth, another fellow entrepreneur whom he met through a common friend in 2011, who needed help raising money for his newborn daughter.
-But let’s rewind the tape a little bit first.
+Somewhere in 2019, Davison was contacted by Rohan Seth, another fellow entrepreneur whom he met through a common friend in 2011 and who needed help raising money for his newborn daughter.

 Seth came to the United States in 2002 to pursue a degree in Computer Science at Stanford University, right when Davison graduated.
 After graduating in 2008, he went on to work at Google where he helped to develop products such as Android or Google Maps.